-March not only brings warmer weather, longer days, and the hope of springtime, it also marks a season of tests for many school-aged children.
+Springtime not only brings warmer weather and longer days, it also marks a season of tests for many school-aged children.
 Be it state testing, standardized testing, annual assessments or the like, students are typically evaluated in the major academic disciplines in March and April of each year.

 Some students sail through these types of tests without thinking twice about them, while others labor and stress throughout the process.
 Test anxiety or extreme nervousness and lack of self-confidence can become a hindrance to test performance.
 Students can have memory lapses and forget what they knew just moments before the test began.